mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - note the number of downloads and number of stars for each option
   - select one
   - press the "Install" button
-  - after it finishes, press the "Reload" button to use in current session
   - click on name of extension for documentation
 - updates
   - by default, automatically checks for and installs extension updates